-Individuals with specific skills and/or expertise may be invited to serve on committees as co-opted members.
+For some organisations individuals with specific skills and/or expertise may be invited to serve on committees as co-opted members.
 Co-opted members do not hold Board member status and must never constitute a majority of the membership of any committee.